Developing with Adaxes .NET API

 Binding to the domain partition {id=bind-to-domain-partition}

 The domain partition (or the default naming context) stores directory objects like users, groups, computers and organizational units.
 The domain partition is replicated to all domain controllers of a domain.
 When you bind to the domain partition, you bind to the top container of the domain.
-This means that if, for example, you want to search the whole domain, you need to perform a search under the domain partition object.
+If you want to search in the entire domain, you need to perform a search under the domain partition object.

 The following ADS path can be used to bind to the domain partition of a domain: